Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Author contributions

 \section{Author contributions}

-A.P. developed the tuning protocol and performed the experiments with T.J.
-A.S., T.J. and J.B. wrote the manuscript.
-D.B. and Q.T.N. fabricated the devices and T.J. arranged the experiments.
+A.P. developed the tuning protocol and performed the experiments with T.J. and B. V. O. A.S., T.J., B. V. O. and J.B. wrote the manuscript.
+D.B. and Q.T.N. fabricated the devices.
 F.A.Z. and J.B. contributed equally to supervising the project.